Supporting a child with special educational needs during Covid-19 times

 Setting a routine for your SEN child

-If your SEN child is one of the many who depend on routine, it’s important to set a clear structure to your days, especially if post-lockdown school life is unsettling for them.
+If your SEN child is one of the many who depend on routine, it’s important to set a clear structure to your days, especially if lockdown life is unsettling for them.

-‘Children thrive on knowing what’s coming next; this prepares them for different activities in the day and also allows them to feel more in control,’ Dr Bateman explains.
+‘Children thrive on knowing what’s coming next so sticking to a routine is important; this prepares them for different activities in the day and also allows them to feel more in control,’ Dr Bateman explains.

 Wake up and bedtimes: it’s important to maintain sleep routines whether schools are open or closed.